xorbitsai/xorbits/doc/source/deployment/kubernetes.rst

-When a log of the form ``Xorbits endpoint http://<ingress_service_ip>:80 is ready!`` appears, you can access the web page of your Xorbits cluster through the endpoint in the log.
+When a log of the form ``Xorbits endpoint http://<ingress_service_ip>:80 is ready!`` appears, you can access the web page of your xorbits cluster through the endpoint in the log.

 To verify the cluster: